0samaAli2022/collab-workspace-app-osama/src/docs/user-guide.md

 - Create new workspaces or boards
 - Add new members to workspaces
 - See changes made by other users until you're back online

-## Troubleshooting

-### Common Issues

-#### Can't Log In

-- Verify that you're using the correct email and password
-- Check your internet connection
-- Try resetting your password

-#### Changes Not Saving

-- Check your internet connection
-- Refresh the page and try again
-- If working offline, connect to the internet to sync changes

-#### Can't See a Workspace

-- Verify that you've been added as a member of the workspace
-- Refresh the page
-- Log out and log back in

-### Getting Help

-If you encounter issues not covered in this guide, please contact support at support@collabworkspace.com or use the in-app help feature by clicking the "?" icon in the top-right corner.

-## Keyboard Shortcuts

-For power users, the following keyboard shortcuts are available:

-- `N`: Create a new task
-- `W`: Go to Workspace Dashboard
-- `Esc`: Close modal
-- `Ctrl/Cmd + S`: Save changes
-- `Ctrl/Cmd + F`: Search

----

-Thank you for using the Collab Workspace App!
-We hope this guide helps you make the most of our collaborative project management tool.